febits/brainrusty/README.md

 ```

 > [!IMPORTANT]
-> It's essential to remember: this implementation is not fully-featured, but key-features are implemented.
-I do not certify that all brainfuck programs in the world will run perfectly here.
-Certain programs require specific features in interpreter.
+> I do not certify that all brainfuck programs in the world will run perfectly here.
+Certain programs require specific features of interpreter.